 - Fear of being alone – Not everyone is okay with being alone, including some adults.
 Though technically the older child is not alone, the anxiety of being the responsible one added to the fear of being without adult protection can put a lot of unnecessary stress on him or her.

 - Communication issues – Parents often comment on how their children don’t listen when they say something, but seem to pay attention when someone else says the same thing.
 Depending on the age differential, that lack of communication can be an even greater problem between siblings.

-Having older siblings babysit can be a financially smart move, especially in this economy.
-Certainly there are perks to having a “built-in babysitter;” at the same time, parents need to be aware of possible pit falls.
+Having older siblings babysit can be a financially good idea, especially in this economy.
+Certainly there are perks to having a “built-in babysitter;” at the same time, you need to be aware of possible pit falls.
 It is important to teach all children responsibility and to help siblings learn to watch over and respect one another; however, placing a child in a position of responsibility that he or she is not mature or committed enough to handle can have lasting negative effects on everyone.”